Policies and Procedures

 No problem!
 Please call us during business hours or email anytime so that we make the appropriate changes.

-Can I have this monogrammed?
+Can I have items monogrammed?

-A great deal of our purveyors offer quite extensive monogramming options, and we also have internal resources we can explore if your items lend themselves to custom embroidery.
+Many of our purveyors offer quite extensive monogramming options, and we also have internal resources we can explore if your items lend themselves to custom embroidery.
 Please call or send us an email to inquire about your monogramming options.

 Can I return an item in store that was purchased online?